NSLS-II-BMM/BeamlineManual/docs/before.rst

 	     experiment.
 Equipment that cannot pass EEI may not be used at NSLS-II.

-Note that some pre-approved electrical equipment (e.g., potentiostat, heaters, temperature meters, and controllers) is available at the beamline.
+Note that some already-approved electrical equipment (e.g., potentiostat, heaters, cryostats, temperature controllers, sample spinners, and more) is available at the beamline.

 Research Equipment Pool